microsoft/multimodal-ai/README.md

    - Custom skills
    - Indexer
    - Knowledge store
+- Azure AI Services multi-service account
+   - Used by AI Search for integrated vectorization of images
 - Document Intelligence
    - To extract text from documents
 - Azure AI Vision